-- Press (9).
-The colon in the displayed time will - 2.
+- 1. Press \bigcirc .
+The colon in the displayed time will start to flash. - 2.
 Enter the correct time using the number keys. - 3.
 Press START.

 NOTE: The clock cannot be changed when the oven is set for cooking or self clean is active.